 Carbs 1.4 g

-Other: Good source of vitamins B1 (thiamine), B2 (riboflavin), A, D, and E, and calcium, copper, magnesium, manganese, phosphorous, and potassium.
+Other: Good source of vitamins B1 (thiamine), B2 (riboflavin), B3 (niacin), B5 (pantothenic acid), B6 (pyridoxine), choline, folate, and E, and calcium, copper, iron, magnesium, manganese, phosphorous, potassium, selenium, and zinc.

 Almond milk, in place of dairy, is preferred for individuals with dampness, stagnation, or phlegm.
 Almonds nourish the Lungs and Spleen while it supports Qi (your energy) and Jing (your essence).
 Almonds promote Qi circulation and resolves phlegm.